Trip report posted on the BSAC website by Dr Tamas Szakmany

 Tuesday morning came very fast and as our flight was at 7:30 we had to be on the airport in time.
 The kids were really grumpy all day when they realised that we are leaving this very nice place!

 All in all we had a great time; Ian, Suzi, Nathan and Sarah were exceptionally nice and welcoming.
-The setup is great for hardcore diving too, so if you wouldec13spain like to join us from the 26th October to the 4th November, please get in touch.
+The setup is great for hardcore diving too, so if you would like to join us from the 26th October to the 4th November, please get in touch.
 Two rooms (one sleeps 3 the other 2) are still available and there is plenty to do even for the non-divers.
 I might be able to get some rebreather support up and running by that time.

 If you fancy a week out there with friends, go for it.
 The prices are very reasonable and as Ryanair goes to Girona from all over the UK it’s very easy to get to.